yacineaaddi/React-Stop-Watch/README.md

-# 📦 React Task Tracker
+# 📦 React Stop Watch

-A travel destination application built with HTML, CSS, React, and JavaScript.
-This app allows users to explore popular travel destinations, view details, and get inspired for their next trip.
+A simple stopwatch application built with HTML, CSS, React, and JavaScript.
+This app allows users to start, stop, and reset a timer, making it useful for tracking time intervals.

 ## 🔗 Demo